 A simple process gets you there.
 Cognitive Behavior Therapy (CBT) is direct.
 It’s action-oriented and results-driven.
 You’ll be an active participant in your therapy process.
 I’ll bring out paper and pen and, together, we’ll make a list of all of your irrational “should”, “must”, and “ought to” thinking processes that have resulted in less-than-optimal living.
 We’ll bring them to light and analyze them, even dispute them, in great detail.

 You’ll see what you’ve actually been doing with your ways of thinking.
 I’ll teach you how to transform your irrational thoughts and replace them with thoughts that will leave you feeling energized and in control.
 Then, you’ll embark upon right action and be partnered with a positive internal dialog that will get you where you want to be.
 You’ll discover the power of how and what you think works to create positive life experiences.
 All along the way, you’ll be using your new tools to manifest your best life.

-I am a wife and a mother.
-I have a 30 year-old son and a 17-year-old daughter.
+I have a 30 year-old son and a 18-year-old daughter.
 I had originally wanted to be a journalist, but that didn’t work out.